-- PROS-6.3: Suspend cattle grazing to enable the survival of new growth seedlings and saplings. - PROS-6.4: Participate in the City of Chico's Voluntary Heritage Tree Program. - PROS-6.5: Conduct annual community events such as acorn harvest day and plant a tree day to stimulate resident engagement and environmental stewardship, and make readily available other information such as best management practices to plan area residents and businesses. - PROS-6.6: Install interpretive signage at designated locations along the Class I path, neighborhood parks, and the Village Core to promote public awareness and appreciation of oak trees. - PROS-6.7: Implement the Oak Woodland Mitigation and Management Plan describing the VESP's Oak Woodland standards and implementation measures, in the VESP Appendix E.

-PROS-6.8: Incorporate a street-tree program (Appendix B) including oak and other native trees that will lead to the planting of new trees resulting in significantly greater tree canopy than exists pre-development, increasing carbon sequestration, fighting climate change, providing shade, and marking the seasons.
+- PROS-6.2: Ensure that no less than 80% of the total tree canopy is protected and preserved in parks, open space, and/or other areas where avoidance and preservation can be monitored and managed. - PROS-6.3: Suspend cattle grazing to enable the survival of new growth seedlings and saplings. - PROS-6.4: Participate in the City of Chico's Voluntary Heritage Tree Program. - PROS-6.5: Conduct annual community events such as acorn harvest day and plant a tree day to stimulate resident engagement and environmental stewardship, and make readily available other information such as best management practices to plan area residents and businesses. - PROS-6.6: Install interpretive signage at designated locations along the Class I path, neighborhood parks, and the Village Core to promote public awareness and appreciation of oak trees. - PROS-6.7: Implement the Valley's Edge Tree Preservation Program describing the VESP's Oak Woodland standards and implementation measures, in the VESP Appendix E. - PROS-6.8: Incorporate a street-tree program (Appendix B) including oak and other native trees that will lead to the planting of new trees resulting in significantly greater tree canopy than exists pre-development, increasing carbon sequestration, fighting climate change, providing shade, and marking the seasons.